• Skip to primary navigation

 Twin Lake Viewpoint

-Munduk is Bali’s best kept secret for now, but it won’t stay that way for long.
-After chasing waterfalls, wandering untouched rice terraces, visiting the famous lake temple, and eating delicious local meals with a view, you will understand why Munduk has captured so many travelers’ hearts.
+Munduk is Bali’s best-kept secret for now, but it won’t stay that way for long.
+After chasing waterfalls, wandering through untouched rice terraces, visiting the famous lake temple, and eating delicious local meals with a view, you will understand why Munduk has captured so many travelers’ hearts.

 Keep reading: